-During the 2001-2002 academic year, Ball High school students measured a profile at a location in Galveston Island State Park (BEG02, Fig. 1) twice.
-They also measured a profile on Follets Island to the southwest of Galveston Island (BEG08, Fig. 1) twice.
+During the 2002-2003 academic year, Ball High school students measured a profile at a location in Galveston Island State Park (BEG02, Fig. 1) three times.
+They also measured a profile on Follets Island to the southwest of Galveston Island (BEG08, Fig. 1) three times.
 Ball High School students had measured these same locations in previous years, and the Bureau had conducted quarterly surveys at these locations from 1983 through 1985 after Hurricane Alicia.
 Since 1985, however, the beaches had been surveyed on an irregular schedule about once per year and only when specific projects were funded to do so or when Bureau personnel were in the area conducting other work.
-The high school beachmonitoring program helps ensure that the time series at these key locations are continued.
+The high school beach-monitoring program helps ensure that the time series at these key locations are continued.
 The Galveston Island State Park profile has an increased importance because it is serving as a control site to compare with profiles measured in front of geotube projects along Pirates Beach to the northeast.

 Port Aransas and Port Isabel High Schools continued the beach-profile time series at their established locations.
-Port Isabel students have added one additional beach profile on South Padre Island.
-The profile and process data that the students collected have been incorporated into the beach-profile database at the Bureau, and scientists are using these data to investigate beach erosion patterns.
-This data can be viewed at the Texas High School Coastal Monitoring Program Web site http://inet1.beg.utexas.edu/thscmp/.
+The profile and processes data that the students collected have been incorporated into the beach-profile database at the Bureau, and scientists are using these data to investigate beach erosion patterns.
+These data can be viewed at the Texas High School Coastal Monitoring Program Web site http://txcoast.beg.utexas.edu/thscmp/.